Building your organization’s capacity

 - an independent, external point of view;

 - status of report enhanced by external, expert viewpoint.

 Self-audit alone is not recommended unless your organization is large enough to provide skilled staff who have not been involved in operating the website and can maintain full objectivity in looking at it.
 Self-audit is most useful as new content is being published to the website.
 It may not be practical to have new content audited externally on an on-going basis.
 Staff with responsibility for ensuring the accessibility of new content being published to the website should receive training in web accessibility and have access to appropriate tools and expert advice as required.

 Software can be very useful in testing website accessibility, but only up to a point.
 Most WCAG requirements cannot be verified by software alone.
 There are a number of underlying problems associated with using just automated tools to test for accessibility.
 Generally speaking, automated accessibility testing tools are very limited in being able to uncover real problems.
 They can’t adequately check for the majority of accessibility guidelines and can sometimes report problems that aren’t actually problems.
 The only real benefit of using an automated testing tool is to get a top level feel of how accessible (or inaccessible) your website is.
 In terms of getting real recommendations for fixing real problems, an accessibility audit is the approach to take.
 Automated auditing tools are best used by experts who can interpret their results accurately.
 In particular, auditors need to be able to quickly identify false positive and false negative results from the tools.

-Email us your website address and we’d be happy to send you a quote!
+If you would like a free website accessibility audit quotes email us your website address and we’d be happy to send you a a detailed proposal.